voxel-wiki/voxel-wiki.github.io/content/wiki/introduction/language.md

 chapter_next = {text = "Basic Storage", link = "/wiki/introduction/storage"}
 +++

-In many fields of programming, the choice of language is quite open... even interpreted languages are often acceptable!
+In many fields of programming, the choice of language is quite open... even interpreted languages are often acceptable and outright preferred!

 But with voxels?
-Let's do a quick exercise, shall we...
+Well...
+The Square-Cube Law: Electric Boogaloo!

 <!-- more -->

-## The Scaling Problem

-1. Grab a calculator (we ain't monsters here)!
-2. Think of how far into the distance you want to 'see', in meters/voxels.
-3. Type that number into the calculator.
-4. Double the number once.
-5. Multiply the number, by *itself*, **twice**.
-6. Look at the result.
-7. Try this again, from step 2, with some other numbers...

-{% info_notice() %}
-Alternatively, you can use the formula `(D*2)³`, were `D` is the initial number from step 2.
-{% end %}

-Unless you keep the range of the active volume *very* small (on the order of `16³` to `256³`), you will quickly realize that there is a *scaling problem*: Increasing the size of the volume will consume *cubically* more and more memory, making computations *horrendously* expensive.

 ## Requirements for performant Voxels

+Remember that section from the [Introduction](/wiki/introduction) article...?
+Well, here's where it rears it's cubic head!

+When your active volume is in the range of `16³` to ~`256³`, things will be *plenty* fast and any language (even interpreted ones!) will be just fine.

+But, going beyond that, you will quickly encounter the square-cube law: Increasing the size of the volume will consume *cubically* more and more memory, all while making computations *horrendously* expensive.

+While a combination of [Chunking](/wiki/chunking), [compression](/wiki/compression) and various acceleration structures can go a long way to alleviate these issues, you *will* eventually need the ability to manage memory on both fine and large scales.

 As such, there are some rather strong **requirements** when choosing a language: